reergymerej/virtual-drill-sergeant/README.md

 ## Wishlist

-* Make it easier to mark a command as completed. click a link in the message full link to vds.reergymerej.com
+* Make it easier to mark a command as completed. text back a word to mark complete

-  text back or

 * segment log by days
 * share db across lambda functions to run locally